dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                       If specified, content type of individual
                                       bulkdata file(s) (and/or in
                                       directory(-ies)) shall not be probed.
+        --disableTM                   If the other server requires HTTPS and this option is specified, a truststore
+                                      need not be specified.
      -f,--file <file>                 Specify the file containing the metadata (in XML format).
      -h,--help                        display this help and exit